MicrosoftDocs/microsoft-365-docs/microsoft-365/enterprise/ms-cloud-germany-transition-experience.md

 - Mailboxes are migrated as a backend process.
 Users in your organization may be in either Microsoft Cloud Deutschland or the German region during the transition and are part of the same Exchange organization (global address list [GAL]).

 - Users of Outlook Web App (OWA) who access the service by using a URL where their mailbox does not reside will see an extra authentication prompt.
-For example, if the user's mailbox is in the Office 365 services and the user’s OWA<!--v-gmoor: Is "OWA" still an allowed abbreviation?
-Other MS docs seem to be using only "Outlook on the web" and "Outlook Web App", though "OWA" still appears in TOC text.
-Example: https://docs.microsoft.com/en-us/exchange/troubleshoot/client-connectivity/set-up-web-access Acrolinx says "Do not use."--> connection uses the legacy endpoint outlook.office.de, the user will first authenticate to login.microsoftonline.de, and then to login.microsoftonline.com.
+For example, if the user's mailbox is in the Office 365 services and the user’s OWA connection uses the legacy endpoint outlook.office.de, the user will first authenticate to login.microsoftonline.de, and then to login.microsoftonline.com.
 When migration is complete, the user can access the new URL (https://outlook.office365.com), and they will see only the single, expected sign-in request.

 ## Office Services